RenardElectric/ModsSelect/README.md

 ## Authors and acknowledgment
-ttkwidgets for the CheckboxTreeview that I modified
+ttkwidgets for the CheckboxTreeview and the Tooltip that I modified

 sv_ttk for the sun valley theme